Improve and troubleshoot your Zoom experience

 - Windows 10: Find out how much storage your PC has

-- Windows 8.x: Tips to free space on your PC
+- Windows 8.x: Tips to free up drive space on your PC

-- macOS: How to free storage space on your Mac
+- macOS: How to free up storage space on your Mac

 Error adding alternative hosts

 - To add an alternative host, you must enter that person's full

 @iu.eduemail address, even if the person's primary email address uses another domain.
 Zoom recognizes

 - The desired host must have logged into Zoom at least once before you can add that person to any meeting.

 - People from outside IU cannot be added as hosts.
 This includes people with free or individual accounts, or accounts from other institutions.

 For help or to learn more, contact UITS Learning Spaces Support.